 - Waiver Type: 1915(c)

-- Description from medicaid.gov: Provides day supports, overnight respite care, personal care service, residential supports, supported employment, financial management services, assistive services, enhanced care service, medical alert rental, specialized medical care, wellness monitoring for individuals with autism, DD, and IID, ages 5 - no max age.
+- Description from medicaid.gov: Provides day supports, overnight respite care, personal care service, residential supports, supported employment, financial management services, Children’s Integrated Community Supports (CHICS), enhanced care service, home and environmental modification services, medical alert rental, specialized medical care, specialized medical equipment and supplies, vehicle modification services, and wellness monitoring services to individuals with autism, intellectual disabilities, or developmental disabilities ages 5 or older who meet an ICF/IID level of care.
+This waiver operates with a concurrent 1915(b)(1) and 1915(b)(2) authority.

 - Online State Information: HCBS - Developmental Disability